Exploring tourism opportunities in the Dunmore East area

 The communities involved are Dunmore East, The Hook Peninsula, and the Waterford Estuary and surrounding coastal villages in Ireland; and Tan-y-Bwlch, The Aeron Valley and Llangrannog in Ceredigion, Wales.

 In Ireland, the series will kick off in Dunmore East at 7.30pm, on 18 October at the Fisherman’s Hall.
 This will be followed by Faithlegg at 7.30pm, on 20 October at Park Rangers Football Club.
-An additional two events will be announced for Wexford to take place in October.
+The Wexford event will take place in Fethard-on-Sea at 8.00pm, on 24 October at Fethard Hall.
 Refreshments will be provided.

 The overall aims of the Portalis project are to protect cultural and natural coastal heritage, promote understanding of climate change adaptation, grow cross-border community networks, and support a sustainable increase in visitors to coastal communities.